lrusso/WebToApp/README.md

 Examples of how to port a Web or HTML5 game to a native Android or Mac App.

+* The Mac porting was designed with Xcode.
+* The Android porting was designed with Android Studio.

 ## How to get the .app file (for the Mac version only)

 * In Xcode and then click in **Product/Archive**.